 With consolidated resources, fixed rates, and the ability to offer a wider range of services, managed IT providers have the ability to take on more clientele.
 This shift has increased competition in the IT service industry.
 Larger companies no longer have the unchecked ability to provide more resources than SMB IT service providers.

 What Are the Benefits of Managed IT Services?

 Close the Skills Gap

 Most companies don’t have the resources or experience to hire and train a full IT team.
-Managed service providers are the perfect opportunity to implement a full IT team guaranteed to be able to respond to all of your potential IT issues.
-Managed IT service providers are composed of experts who can analyze your existing IT infrastructure and pragmatically implement the right tools for preventative maintenance.
+Managed service providers are the perfect opportunity to implement a full IT team guaranteed to respond to all of your potential IT issues.
+Managed IT service providers are composed of experts with years of experience who can analyze your existing IT infrastructure and pragmatically implement the right tools for preventative maintenance.

 Managed services typically include a range of cloud expenses.
-Migrating certain applications to the cloud can save a substantial amount of money because you won’t have to worry about replacing staff or training various team members.
+Migrating certain applications to the cloud can be more cost-effective because you won’t have to worry about replacing staff or training various team members.
 You will also be able to plan your budget more adequately.
-Enrolling a managed service company instead of trying to hire an in-house IT team can be cheaper and the costs more predictable which will inevitably lead to better spending allocation.
+Enrolling a managed service company instead of trying to hire an in-house IT team can be cheaper with more predictable costs, inevitably leading to better spending allocation.

-With managed IT providers, you don’t have to worry as much about outages because these providers commit to service level agreements (SLAs).
-SLAs clearly establish the parameters that you can expect from your managed IT service provider.
-Whereas in-house teams often focus on juggling responsibilities, MSPs can perfect the service and apply patches and upgrades whenever they see fit.
+With managed IT providers, you don’t have to worry as much about outages because these providers commit to service-level agreements (SLAs).
+SLAs clearly establish the parameters you can expect from your managed IT service provider.
+Whereas in-house teams often juggle responsibilities, MSPs can perfect the service and apply patches and upgrades whenever they see fit.